opensearch-project/project-website/_posts/2026-03-15-advancing-opensearch-with-grpc-protobuf.md

 - **No additional infrastructure**: No need to deploy separate gRPC gateway services
 - **Consistent behavior**: Both protocols execute identical code paths, guaranteeing functional equivalence
-- **Incremental adoption**: Clients can migrate endpoint-by-endpoint, using REST for some operations and gRPC for others
+- **Incremental adoption**: Clients can migrate endpoint-by-endpoint, using REST for some operations and gRPC for others.
+Both protocols can be enabled at the sane time, as the protocols run on a different set of ports.

-OpenSearch determines the protocol based on the incoming connection (HTTP/1.1 for REST, HTTP/2 for gRPC) and routes requests to the appropriate handler.
-The conversion pipeline ensures that request and response transformations between JSON and Protobuf maintain semantic equivalence.

 ## Benchmark Experiments: gRPC compared to REST

 To quantify the performance impact of gRPC, we conducted benchmarks comparing gRPC and REST across two common workloads: vector search and bulk ingestion.

-### Test Setup
+### Test setup

 - **Cluster configuration**:
   - OpenSearch Version 3.3
   - 3 c5.xlarge cluster manager nodes
   - 5 r5.xlarge data nodes
 - **Benchmarking tool**: OpenSearch Benchmark (OSB)
 - **Network**: All nodes within the same AWS availability zone to minimize network variance

-### KNN Vector Search
+### KNN vector search

 We benchmarked k-nearest neighbor (kNN) vector search, a latency-sensitive workload common in semantic search and recommendation systems.
 Our data set for this workload was a random sample of MS Marco using [mxbai-large-v1](https://huggingface.co/mixedbread-ai/mxbai-embed-large-v1) (100k queries on 1 million vectors ingested, 4.3 GB total).